Bureau of Reclamation Support for Water Storage Projects

 • State-led storage projects are surface water or groundwater storage projects to be constructed, operated, and maintained by states or political subdivisions.
 The federal government may fund up to 25% of the costs of these projects.

 To receive study or construction funding under this authority, the Secretary of the Interior first, among other requirements, recommends specific projects and funding levels to Congress, and Congress in turn decides whether to designate those projects by name in an enacted appropriations act.
 From 2018 to 2020, 13 projects received funding under the WIIN Act.
-Since January 2021, only projects that were recommended for construction prior to that date have been eligible for ongoing Administration construction funding allocations under Section 4007.
-In the Infrastructure Investment and Jobs Act (IIJA, also referred to as the Bipartisan Infrastructure Law; P.L.
-117-58), Congress expanded these authorities and provided Reclamation with $1.05 billion in additional funding for these projects.
+Pursuant to the act, since January 2021, only projects that were recommended for construction prior to the end of 2020 have been eligible for ongoing Administration construction funding allocations under Section 4007.
+Congress provided more than $1.0 billion in funding for Section 4007 projects in annual discretionary appropriations through FY2026.

 A number of events precipitated the gradual slowdown of Reclamation's construction program beginning in the 1970s, and the bureau has constructed few new Reclamation projects (most of them smaller in scale) since then.
-Instead, Congress has authorized other forms of support for water resources development, including rural water projects, grants to nonfederal entities for water efficiency and conservation efforts, and projects associated with authorized Indian water rights settlements.2
+Instead, Congress has authorized other forms of support for water resources development, including rural water projects, grants to nonfederal entities for water efficiency and conservation efforts, and projects associated with authorized Indian water rights settlements.1

 Section 4007 of the WIIN Act